 Ever heard of Co-Creation?

 Co-creation is something we hear a lot about today, even though it was first popularised back in 2000 by the Harvard Business Review.
-And, it's something we get really excited about at Spark because we know that our customers won't remain competitive by being insular, so we're always encouraging co-creation exercises and workshops.
+And it's something we get really excited about at Spark because we know that our customers won't remain competitive by being insular, so we're always encouraging co-creation exercises and workshops.

 - Appoint a leader.
 We find it's best to have someone creative and unbiased, as this allows for inclusivity and openness.

 - If you're running an in-person or virtual workshop, make sure the setting is inspiring and aligned with the work you are doing.
 Make introductions and get people familiar with each other.
-Keep it fun and light, but focused.
+Keep it fun and light but focused.

 - If you have a large group, then don't be afraid to mix things up.
 Co-creation is about inclusivity and involving the relevant stakeholders, but it's also about diverse skills, thinking, and perspectives.
 Put some people from marketing with some from finance and finance with some from IT.

 - Co-creation is a business strategy.
 Like any strategy, it's best to start with a clear definition of the work you are doing.
-Use a framework like the Golden Thread theory, connecting your tasks through to your organisational goals and ensure that everyone participating understands each other's needs and motivations = common vision and shared values.
+Use a framework like the Golden Thread theory, connecting your tasks through to your organisational goals and ensuring that everyone participating understands each other's needs and motivations = common vision and shared values.

 - Timing.
 Some stakeholders needn't be involved in every aspect of the co-creation process, so be sure to involve the right people at the right time.
 Communicating the why, when, and how everyone can contribute will help ensure a successful co-creation outcome.